 These boats are not presented in any order of preference because they are all different with different destinations.
-Comparisons are not really relevant but you will be able to gauge which one best suits your concept of a Great barrier Reef dive liveaboard.
+Comparisons are not really relevant but you will be able to gauge which one best suits your concept of a Great barrier Reef liveaboard dive boat.
 I will start in cairns because it is furthest north.

 Spirit of Freedom - Coral Sea Liveaboard